WillTheFarmer/apache-logs-to-mysql/.github/CONTRIBUTING.md

 It is way more time then I intended to invest into this project and another project did get put on the back burner but it did produce my first open-source software!

-This started as a need for simple solution to import Apache logs into MySQL on a project I volenteered for.
-Now I incorporated this application into all VPS applications I oversee.
+This started as a need for simple solution to import Apache logs into MySQL on a project I volunteered for.
+Did research other open source solutions before starting.
+There are many out there that parse log files but none that normalized the parsed log data into a database.

+I incorporated this application into all VPS applications I oversee 4 weeks ago and have been making improvements ever since.
+This version fixes all the major issues encountered.

 That's how my need, lack of a viable solution and rescheduling came together just right to allow me to dive deep into this project.